-This Easy Cottage Pie recipe is smokey, salty, and utterly delicious!
-My recipe is a mashup of English and Spanish flavors.
-First, I’ve added Spanish Chorizo to ground beef, which has fantastic smokey paprika that gives a smokey and peppery bite.
-The beef and chorizo are cooked in a rich and savory gravy filled with veggies and herbs.
 On top of all this goodness are potatoes loaded with flavor!
-My recipe adds manchego, parmesan, and garlic to the potatoes so they’re incredibly creamy, cheesy, and flavorful.
+This recipe adds manchego, parmesan, and garlic to the potatoes so they’re incredibly creamy, cheesy, and flavorful.
 In the oven, the potatoes get toasty and crispy – perfection!

 A Cottage Pie recipe is similar to Shepherd’s Pie, but has ground beef vs. lamb.
 But either one is also a great way to use up any leftovers you have!
 You can use leftover mashed potatoes, any veggies, and really any meat that you have…shredded or ground chicken, ground beef, even shredded pork.
 Want more leftover protein dinner ideas?
 Check out this freebie printable: 30 Leftover Protein Dinner Ideas!

-Nourishing Potatoes in this Cottage Pie
+Nourishing Potatoes in Sausage Shepherds Pie

 After completing my studies at Cornell for a Certification in Nutrition, I really started to look at natural, real foods and what they can provide us.
 I discovered that the potato can be nourishing and good for you.
 Especially when compared to other sides, like processed pastas.
 Potatoes are rich in vitamins, minerals and antioxidants.
 One russet potato has 168 calories, 5g of protein, 4g of fiber, Vitamin C, Vitamin B6, Potassium, and manganese.
 For more benefits of potatoes, check out this article from Healthline.com!
 Of course, you should consult with your medical provider for any dietary concerns.